 Before the Procedure

-S/he’ll also check for possible infections or cysts, and observe your teeth’s relationship to your inferior alveolar nerve.
+He or she will also check for possible infections or cysts and observe your teeth’s relationship to your inferior alveolar nerve.
 This nerve essentially gives feeling to the entire bottom half of the mouth: jaw bone, lower lip, teeth, and chin.
-An x-ray ensures that your dentist has a fully informed picture of what’s happening in your mouth before they start any work.

 During the Procedure